• Home

 • Constitution (Sixty-fifth Amendment) Act, 1990

-• Tribal Sub-Plan
+• Scheduled Tribal Component (STC)

 • National Commission for Scheduled Tribes’ Chairperson, Vice-Chairperson and Members (Conditions of Service and Tenure) Rules, 2004.